 In early 2005 he moved to Stockholm University for a second post-doc in the Department of Applied Environmental Science.
 During his time in Stockholm his research focused primarily on the effects of amplified warming in the Arctic region on the remobilization and preservation of recalcitrant soil organic carbon.
 The overarching objectives were to improve our understanding of the biogeochemical fate of soil organic carbon from large-scale releases to the Eurasian Arctic Ocean, using a combination of biomarker and compound specific radiocarbon analyses.

-In April 2007, he moved to the University of Manchester to accept a lecturer position in the School of Earth, Atmospheric and Environmental Sciences, and in 2012 he was promoted to senior lecturer.
+In April 2007, he moved to the University of Manchester to accept a lecturer position in the School of Earth, Atmospheric and Environmental Sciences, was promoted to senior lecturer in 2012, and to reader in 2015.
 His current research focuses on the application of organic geochemical techniques to the study of biogeochemical processes.
 He supervises the organic geochemical laboratories in the Williamson research Centre and has extensive experiences with a large number of analytical techniques including GC and LC-MS, compound specific isotope and radiocarbon analyses, pyrolysis, FTIR and many kinds of extraction and separation methods.

-He has published over 50 publications, is an associate editor for Organic Geochemistry, board member of the European Association of Organic Geochemists and a member of the NERC Life Sciences Mass Spectrometry Facility Steering Committee and the UK Polar Partnership Steering Committee.
+He has published over 70 publications, is an associate editor for Organic Geochemistry, board member of the European Association of Organic Geochemists and chair of the NERC Life Sciences Mass Spectrometry Facility Steering Committee.